 - The sentencing range for the offense you were convicted of has been lowered by the Sentencing Commission.

 To pursue a reduced sentence, you need an experienced criminal defense lawyer.
-Our team at Randall & Stump, PLLC have handled numerous federal drug cases, including sentence reductions.
+Our team at Randall & Stump, Criminal Defense Attorneys have handled numerous federal drug cases, including sentence reductions.
 We will thoroughly review your situation and current term of imprisonment and the latest Sentencing Commission amendments to determine if there is a strong chance to have your punishment reduced.